Mahdi-abd-rahmen-Madi/GIS_School_suitability/README.md

-# suitability_analysis_for_new_schools
+# School_suitability
-suitability analysis exercise for a university project This folder includes also the raster files used for this analysis under "Raster.7z"
+suitability analysis for schools in a defined area an exercise for a university project
+This folder includes also the raster files used for this analysis under "Raster.7z"